In Cerkno, Slovenia, the Carnival of Laufarija

 The Flaxman, with his goofy, somewhat sinister mask, gives Laufarija (The Run) its name, racing about, shaggy threads flying, keeping paths clear with a whip-like branch from a hazelnut tree.

-Most pivotal is Pust; a horned devil with body of green moss, who carries a young spruce tree and bears the brunt all things rotten, including winter.
+Most pivotal is Pust; a horned devil with a body of green moss, who carries a young spruce tree and bears the brunt all things rotten, including winter.
 He must be judged by a tribunal and sentenced before spring can arrive.

 Enter The Flaxmen